bfuchs18/R01_Marketing/docs/DataManual.md

 ### bids/sourcedata

-bids/sourcedata/ contains copies of data from untouchedRaw/ that have been minimally or not processed.
-However, data are now organized by subject into subject folders (sub-{label}).
-Within subject folders, session folders (ses-{label}) are used to separate data collected at baseline (REACH visits 1 through 4) and follow-up (REACH visit 5).
-Task data are placed in beh/, while MRI data are placed in dicom/.
+bids/sourcedata/ contains copies of data from untouchedRaw/.
+However, data are now organized by subject and session: each subject has a folder (sub-{label}) in /sourcedata, and within each subject folder are session folders (ses-{label}).
+Session folders  separate data collected at baseline (REACH visits 1 through 4) and follow-up (REACH visit 5).
+Within session folders, task data are stored in beh/ and MRI data are stored in dicom/.

-bids/sourcedata/ also contains survey data downloaded from redcap, stored in /phenotype.
+bids/sourcedata/ also contains survey data downloaded from REDCap, stored in /phenotype.

 This looks like:
 - bids